Gestational Diabetes & Newly Diagnosed: What to Expect?

 Medication, If Needed

 As pregnancy progresses, your blood sugar levels might become harder to control.
-If your doctor recommends medication or insulin, don’t panic!
+If your doctor recommends medication or insulin injections because diet and exercise are not enough, don’t panic!
 It might seem overwhelming at first, but medication can be a helpful tool in managing your numbers.
+Managing blood sugar levels through medication, including insulin injections, is crucial to prevent complications.
 Many women feel less stressed once their levels are under control.

 Remember, It's Not Your Fault